Why do we need Vitamin D?

 Can I take more than the recommended amounts?

-Upper limits set by various organizations:
+Upper limits set by various organisations:

 Various organisations Food and Nutrition Board